4th October 2019

 AT: Legal packs vary depending on the seller and their solicitor.
 All packs must include the Land Registry register and title plan, a contract or any special conditions and an energy performance certificate (EPC).

 With a conditional auction sale, searches must be included in the legal pack to allow potential buyers to apply for a mortgage.
-Searches are recommended for inclusion in an unconditional legal pack but it’s not a requirement.
+Searches are recommended for inclusion in an unconditional legal pack, but it’s not a requirement.

-SD: It is really important that buyers check the legal pack BEFORE bidding on a property – it sounds obvious but so many people still don’t do this.
+MB: It is really important that buyers check the legal pack BEFORE bidding on a property – it sounds obvious but so many people still don’t do this.

 What sort of properties are suitable for auction?